Second anointing: Second anointing meanings

+Buerger notes that early interpretation of the second anointing seems very close to the Calvinist doctrine of predestination, with the belief that the rite's guarantees were "unconditional".

+Feminine priestesshood

-The second anointing is performed only on married couples.
-A few writers have argued that because of this, women who receive the second anointing, in which they are anointed queens and priestesses, are ordained to the "fulness of the priesthood" in the same manner as their husbands.
+The second anointing is performed only on married, heterosexual couples.
+Some writers have argued that because of this, women who receive the second anointing (in which they are anointed as "priestesses") are ordained to the "fulness of the priesthood" in the same manner as their husbands.
 These scholars suggest that Smith may have considered these women to have, in fact, received the power of the priesthood, though not necessarily a specific priesthood office.

+Controversy and criticism

+The ceremony has been criticized and viewed as controversial.
+One former member stated that learning of the elitism and secrecy around the second anointing started him questioning LDS church authority.
+A 1910 Salt Lake Tribune editor's criticism of LDS temple practices stated in a negative tone that one LDS leader who had received his "second anointings" prayed in 1867 for the damnation of all Americans.

+Hans Mattsson, a former member of the area authority seventy, spoke publicly about his experience receiving the second anointing in the Frankfurt Temple.